functionless/eventual-website/docs/learn/1-what-is-eventual.md

 ### Workflows

-Workflows are the powerhouse of Eventual Services.
-With them, you can build long-running, durable processes with the expressivity and flexibility of ordinary imperative code.
+Workflows are the powerhouse of Eventual.
+With them, you can build long-running, fault tolerant processes with the expressivity and flexibility of ordinary imperative code.

 ```ts
 const processOrderWorkflow = workflow("order", async (order: Order) => {